json-schema-faker/deref/README.md

 Basic usage
 ===========

-The resulting function of calling `deref()` can accept three arguments:
+The resulting function of calling `deref()` can accept four arguments:

 - **fakeroot** (string)